 But we are none of these people!
 Our 24 hours in Las Vegas itinerary will be spent learning about science, dining on fine British cuisine, and getting lost in a neon jungle.
+I know that what happens in Vegas stays in Vegas, but I promise that what happens on this blog also stays on this blog.
 I can’t wait, can you?

 24 Hours in Las Vegas Itinerary

 Sometimes I recommend hotels that are a little obscure or off the beaten track.
 Today is not that day.
 Today, I recommend you choose the world famous Bellagio Hotel for your 24 hours in Las Vegas itinerary.